scality/Guidelines/CONTRIBUTING.md

 #### The different types of tests

-Three types of tests can be identified: Unit tests, Integration tests and Performance tests.
+Four types of tests can be identified: Unit tests, Integration tests, Functional tests and Performance tests.

 Unit tests are tests that only involve the code expressing the logic of the program, confined outside of any external influence (no third party library, no